 Khula Dharma invites those with a deep love for nature and a passion for living a sustainable/regenerative lifestyle to join our small community and establish a long-term homestead which exists in harmony with its surroundings.
 We hope to attract people who want to grow their own food and tend the land in an ecologically balanced way as well as people with specific skills who would like to start small businesses, for example, woodwork, craftwork, baking, value-added farm products etc.

 This is a valuable opportunity for people who want to build a small scale farm or homestead without the prohibitive outlay of purchasing their own land with the added advantage of having like-minded neighbors who would support each other in various ways.

 This option is for community members who wish to live a fully communal lifestyle where they can focus their energy on communal activities such as helping maintain and develop the retreat centre and the surrounding forest gardens which nourish it.
 The village, therefore, consists of a number of quaint cob or straw bale hand-built homes, sparsely scattered around The Hill area.

 The retreat centre is slowly growing.
-We have enjoyed hosting a number of events centered on holistic living and healing.
+We have enjoyed hosting a number of events centred on holistic living and healing.
 This quiet, natural setting provides a peaceful, healing space for our visitors.
 Sitting around the evening campfire gives people a chance to enjoy real dark nights with a star-filled sky while tuning in to the African night sounds... the bark of the bush-buck, howls of the jackal, the owls’ call and the beautiful song of the night-jar.

 Our hope is to embody conscious, co-creative living and to work towards becoming a local example of low-carbon resource efficient community design.